MrOsta/GET_IP-Tool/README.md

 -----
 # About

-It is simply a simple tool - converting hostname to IP
+It is a simple tool - converting hostname to IP

 # First